 A meeting reminder is an appointment notification sent to registered attendees or participants of a scheduled meeting, highlighting crucial meeting details, such as the meeting’s date, time, location, and agenda, to increase attendance and ensure that the meeting runs smoothly.

 Typically, it aims to ensure all meeting participants are aware of meeting details and prepared to participate.
-Meeting reminders are usually sent via text message or email.
+Meeting reminders are usually sent via text message using a business VoIP service or email.

 Email reminders fall into two categories: